-- 2. Turn the crank on the jack to raise the tongue of camping trailer above the hitch ball on the tow vehicle hitch. - 3.
+- 2. Turn crank on jack to raise tongue of trailer above hitch ball on hitch. - 3.
 Open coupler latch. - 4.
 Back tow vehicle into proper position. - 5.
 Turn crank on jack to lower coupler onto ball hitch. - 6.
 Close coupler latch after completely seated. - 7.
-Install weight distributing bars (equalizers) as per recommendations from hitch supplier, when required.

-- 8. Remove dolly wheel and retract tongue jack to its maximum height. - 9.
-Attach breakaway cable to the tow vehicle. - 10.
-Connect safety chains as shown in Figure 3-1. - 11.
-The following items should be inspected prior to your journey: - All lights should be in working order. - Stabilizer jacks should be in the retracted position. - Entrance steps should be in the retracted position. - Refrigerator door should be closed and locked. - All loose items should be secured. - Brakes should be tested for operation prior to entering roadway. - Tire pressure should be checked and maintained per the tire pressure stamped on the tire sidewall.
+Install weight distributing bars (equalizers) as per recommendations from hitch supplier, when required. - 8.
+Remove dolly wheel and retract tongue jack to its maximum height. - 9.
+Attach cable for break-away to tow vehicle. - 10.
+Attach safety chains as shown in Figure 3-1. - 11.
+Plug in your 12-volt electrical connector from tow-vehicle to trailer. - 12.
+The following items should be inspected prior to your journey: - All lights should be in working order - Stabilizer jacks should be in the retracted position - Entrance steps should be in the retracted position - Refrigerator door should be closed and locked - All loose items should be secured - Brakes should be tested for operation prior to entering roadway - Tire pressure should be checked and maintained per the tire pressure stamped on the tire sidewall.